NoBrainerORM/nobrainer.io/docs/types.md

 * The RethinkDB driver only supports `Time` serialization/deserialization at this moment.
 In Ruby 1.9+, there is no longer the need to use the `DateTime` type as the `Time` type no longer has restrictive bounds.
-Nevertheless, the RethinkDB database have some limitation and are described
+Nevertheless, the RethinkDB database have some limitations and are described
   [in their documentation](http://www.rethinkdb.com/docs/dates-and-times/).
-  You can start to worry when you are starting to deal with times which year is outside of the range `[1400, 10000]`.
+  Essentially, you can start to worry when you start to deal with times which year is outside of the range `[1400, 10000]`.
+See also [this post](https://gist.github.com/coffeemug/6168031).
 * Times are serialized by the driver by passing to the database a special hash containing `time.to_f` and its timezone.
 The database takes this value and truncates it to get a precision of a millisecond.
 * When writing your application tests, you have to keep this loss of precision in mind when using `==` on times.
-Applying `to_i` before comparing times is a good workaround.
+Applying `to_i` before comparing times is a good workaround to millisecond rounding issues.

 ---